luoyuanlab/seg_gcn/README.md

 By default, tensorflow is multiple-GPU friendly and it automatically distributes the loads.
 However, you can also manually lock your computation to one or more of the GPUs. (https://www.tensorflow.org/programmers_guide/using_gpu)

 ### The Performance of Seg-GCRN
+Due to historical reasons, part of the i2b2/VA 2010 challenge dataset is not available in the current release from the i2b2 website.
+At the request of multiple colleagues, we have also tested our systems on the current partial release of the i2b2/VA 2010 relation challenge dataset as follows.

 | System   | treatment–problem  |       |       |  | test–problem  |      |       |  | problem–problem  |       |       |
 |----------|--------------------|-------|-------|--|---------------|------|-------|--|------------------|-------|-------|